Sardinian wildcat

-Taxonomic history
+The Sardinian wildcat is a population of the African wildcat (Felis lybica lybica) on the island of Sardinia.
+Results of genetic analysis of cat samples from the Mediterranean region indicates that it was introduced at least 2200 years ago from northwestern Africa.

+It is protected under the legislation of the Sardinian Autonomous Region, the Berne Convention, and the Habitats Directive.

+Taxonomy

 Felis libyca var sarda was the scientific name proposed for this cat in 1885 by Fernand Lataste, who described a skin and skull of a male cat from Sarrabus in Sardinia, which resembled an African wildcat but was more reddish, grey and brown, and with longer hairs on the back.
 In 1896, Giacinto Martorelli considered it as a subspecies of Felis mediterranea.

 In 1910, Édouard Louis Trouessart proposed the name Felis ocreate sarda.
 In 1912, Gerrit Smith Miller Jr. considered it to be a species using the name Felis sarda for 16 zoological specimens that he had examined.

 The Sardinian lynx with the scientific name Lynx lynx sardiniae was proposed by the Italian biologist Pasquale Mola in 1908 for two zoological specimens from Nuoro in Sardinia that were part of the zoological collection of the University of Sassari.
 These specimens were reassessed in 1911 by Alessandro Ghigi who identified them as Sardinian wildcats.
 Gighi's assessment was corroborated in 1981 by an Italian biologist who examined the still available mounted specimens initially described by Mola.

-The scientific name Felis silvestris lybica var. sarda, using an outdated name for the African wildcat, was also used in one paper.
+The scientific name Felis silvestris lybica var. sarda, using an outdated name for the African wildcat, was proposed in 2013.

+Phylogeography

-Results of zooarchaeological research indicate that Sardinian wild cats descended from domestic cats that were introduced around the beginning of the first millennium during the Roman Empire, and probably originated in the Near East.
+Results of zooarchaeological research in the early 1990s indicated that the Sardinian wildcat descended from the domestic cat (Felis catus) that was introduced around the beginning of the first millennium during the Roman Empire and probably originated in the Near East.

+Molecular analysis of cat samples from the Mediterranean region revealed that the Sardinian wildcat forms a genetic cluster with African wildcat samples from northwestern Africa; the oldest cat in this cluster has been radiocarbon dated 200 years Before the Common Era and was found at an archaeological site near Genoni.
+Three Sardinian cat samples in this dataset date from Roman to 19th century and cluster with modern domestic cats, indicating that domestic cats were introduced later, probably from the first century onwards.